Feyerabend/vm/jvm1/README.md

     (L[java/lang/String;)V
 ```

-Compare above the hexfile (picture above).
-This is, decoded, a call with the argument of a string array
+Compare this with the above hexfile (picture above).
+This is, decoded, a call with the argument of a
-(returning a void).
+string array (and returning a void).

-So far what we have seen is reading class files.
-The discussion so far has been what can be illustrated thus:
+So far what we have seen is how to read class files.
+The discussion so far has been what can be
+illustrated with:

 ![Sample class read](../assets/images/jvm.png)